Expatria-Technologies/PicoBOB/README.md

 4) 0-10V analog spindle speed control.
 5) 5 general purpose inputs
 6) One general purpose output.
-7) Sparkfun QWIIC differential I2C endpoint - extends the range of I2C and creates a robust data link for real-time jogging and

 In addition, the board has a USB micro connector for the 5V that is required for the BOB.
 There is also a push button to reset the Pi Pico without disconnecting power.